 52 Credit Hours

 the program teaches authorship by asking the student filmmaker to create work that is authentic, diverse, and invokes the human experience

 a careful balance of narrative development, film theory, and technique in the classroom is reinforced by practical filmmaking experience

-Students also have opportunities to show their work on the festival circuit.
-In addition to the College’s own Big Screen Film Festival, graduate student and alumni films are often official selections at prominent festival such as: Berlin International Film Festival, Cannes Short Film Corner, Tribeca International Film Festival, London Film Festival, Seattle International Film Festival, Palm Springs International ShortFest and Chicago International Film Festival.Visit the Department Website
+Columbia College Chicago understands that industry exposure is essential for those wishing to make a successful transition between graduate school and the life of a professional.
+For this reason, interested students are connected with industry professionals in the Chicago Film Office, and encouraged to purse internships on a variety of productions.
+In addition to Columbia’s own Big Screen Film Festival and thesis film screenings, graduate student and alumni films are often official selections at other major festivals such as: Berlin International Film Festival, Cannes Short Film Corner, Tribeca International Film Festival, London Film Festival, Seattle International Film Festival, Palm Springs International Short Fest, and the Chicago International Film Festival.Visit the Department Website